cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-19-Part-1-Not-your-grandads-dotnet.md

 both surprising and very welcome at the same time.
 Some of the key points that took from it were

 1. ~60% of the .net core code base has been contributed from outside Microsoft
-2. [https://www.techempower.com/blog/2016/11/16/framework-benchmarks-round-13/](Techempower's round 13) results show asp.net on LINUX to be number 10 on plain text, with those above been mostly very thin libraries and not full frameworks
+2. [Techempower's round 13](https://www.techempower.com/blog/2016/11/16/framework-benchmarks-round-13/) results show asp.net on LINUX to be number 10 on plain text, with those above been mostly very thin libraries and not full frameworks
 3. Google has joined the .Net Foundation... yes google!
-4. Microsoft has joined the [https://techcrunch.com/2016/11/16/microsoft-joins-the-linux-foundation/](Linux foundation) as a platinum partner.... say what?
+4. Microsoft has joined the [Linux foundation](https://techcrunch.com/2016/11/16/microsoft-joins-the-linux-foundation/) as a platinum partner.... say what?

 So what now are they done?
-Not on your life, [https://blogs.msdn.microsoft.com/webdev/2016/11/16/announcing-asp-net-core-1-1/](.net core 1.1 is RTM) and that is great but Microsoft and the community have been cooking up even more for .net core 1.2.
+Not on your life, [.net core 1.1 is RTM](https://blogs.msdn.microsoft.com/webdev/2016/11/16/announcing-asp-net-core-1-1/) and that is great but Microsoft and the community have been cooking up even more for .net core 1.2.